saipramod-vemuri/Quiz-App/README.md

 # Quiz-App
-is key: design fun quizzes with different question types, like multiple choice, true/false, open-ended, and even pictures.
+This project lets you become the ultimate quizmaster by building your own engaging quiz app!
+Variety is key: design fun quizzes with different question types, like multiple choice, true/false, open-ended, and even pictures.
 Improve front-end development skills while exploring user interaction and data management.
 Design quizzes that challenge and educate, expanding your own knowledge base.

 How it works: